 I later learned that they were all discussing a television show called “Seinfeld” that was apparently very popular.
 I could hardly believe such extremely coarse content had been broadcast on public television into millions of homes across the country.
 I have hardly watched any television since I left home in 1979.
 Being so detached from television culture, I was totally out of the loop, but somewhat glad of it.

 Needless to say, some stories are not worth repeating.

-In our high-tech culture of well-orchestrated sound bytes, abbreviated text messages, and carefully edited video clips, the skill of personal story telling is being neglected.
+In our high-tech culture of well-orchestrated sound bites, abbreviated text messages, and carefully edited video clips, the skill of personal story telling is being neglected.
 Unfortunately, our culture seems to have delegated most of our storytelling to the professionals from Hollywood, California.
 This cultural shift toward interpersonal detachment subtly tries to coerce us into thinking of each other as nothing more than a name on our list of “contacts” or just an icon on our social media network list of “friends.”
 Effectiveness, meaningfulness, and intimacy are routinely pushed aside by efficiency and convenience.

 But not tonight.

 Tonight in the Maddox cabin, we feel like genuine human beings, legitimately connecting with other authentic human beings through the simple act of telling stories.
 When I laugh heartily with others, see the glint in their eyes, and we reflect each others’ facial expressions, it becomes unmistakable that we are all fellow pilgrims, and that is something that I need to be reminded of more deeply, and more often.
-If Wanda and Dawn had not been there, it might have been dismissed as nothing more than male bonding.
+If Wanda and Dawn had not been there, it might have been dismissed as nothing more than trite male bonding.